mlopatka/recipe-book/drinks/martins-mulled-wine.md

-## Festive Mulled wine for cold weather occasions
+# Glühwein / Mulled Wine
+_Dutch_, _German_, _drinks_, _winter_, _festive_
-Preparation time: 30 minutes
+Preparation time: 30 mins

-4 servings (180ml mug)
+---

+## Martin's Mulled Wine (4 servings / 180 ml mugs)

-## Ingredients
+### Ingredients
-* 1 standard bottle (750ml) of red wine (I like a juicy syrah/tempranillo)
+* 1 standard bottle (750 ml) red wine — a juicy Syrah or Tempranillo works well
 * 10 whole cloves
 * 5 dried star anise
-* 1 small/medium orange cut in half
+* 1 small/medium orange, cut in half
 * 1/2 lemon
 * 2 cinnamon sticks
-* 100g whte granulated sugar
+* 100 g white granulated sugar
-* (optoional) bourbon
+* (optional) bourbon — a shot per mug to serve

-## Preparation
+### Preparation
-* Empty the bottle of red wine into a small pan and warm under medium heat to just before boiling point.
-If the wine starts to boil, bring temperature down immediately to keep hot without letting it reach a rolling boil.
+* Empty the bottle of red wine into a small pan and warm over medium heat to just before boiling point.
+If the wine starts to boil, immediately reduce the heat — keep it hot but **never at a rolling boil**.
-* Peel the rind off of the lemon-half with a citrus peeler or sharp paring knife.* Peel the rind off of the lemon-half with a citrus peeler or sharp paring knife.
+* Peel the rind off the lemon half with a citrus peeler or sharp paring knife.
-* Add the cloves, start anise, both orange halves, lemon, lemon rind, and cinnamon sticks into the red wine.
+* Add the cloves, star anise, both orange halves, lemon half, lemon rind and cinnamon sticks to the hot wine.
-* Stir in the whte sugar and then keep stirring the whole concoction periodically for 15-20 minutes.
+* Stir in the sugar and keep stirring periodically for 15–20 minutes.
-* Roughly crush the citrus fruits (orange and lemon) against the bottom of the pan with a wooden stirring spoon to release some of the juices.
-Do not juice the fruits or aim to pulverize the fruits, just squish them against the side of the pot after they have had a chance to stew in the red wine.
+* After the fruits have had a chance to stew, roughly crush the orange and lemon halves against the bottom of the pan with a wooden spoon to release some juice.
+Don't pulverise — just a firm squish.
-* Serve in festive mugs, hot out of the pot with an (optional) shot of bourbon.
+* Strain and serve in festive mugs, hot from the pot.
+Add an optional shot of bourbon per mug.

-* More wine and sugar can be added to the pot to scale this recipe to more servings (up to 8-12 total servings).
-However, longer duration on heat is needed to diffuse the flavours from this set of spices and fruits.
+> **Scaling up:** Add more wine and sugar to scale to 8–12 servings.
+Allow longer time on the heat to let the spices and fruit fully infuse the extra volume.

+---

+## Large Batch / Party Version — Glühwein (8–10 servings)

+### Ingredients
+* 1.5 L red wine
+* 500 ml brandy
+* 500 ml water
+* 2 oranges
+* 2 cinnamon sticks
+* 2 star anise
+* 12 cloves
+* 4 tablespoons sugar

+### Preparation
+* Peel the zest from the oranges in wide strips, avoiding the white pith.
+Squeeze the juice from the oranges.
+* Combine all ingredients in a large pot over medium heat.
+Stir to dissolve the sugar.
+* Heat gently — do not boil — until steaming and fragrant, about 20–30 minutes.
+* Taste and adjust sweetness or spice.
+* Strain into mugs and serve hot, garnished optionally with a cinnamon stick or orange slice.

+> **Note on brandy proportion:** 500 ml brandy to 1.5 L wine is a generous ratio — adjust to taste and occasion.

+---

+### Proost!